Drug Testing at Work

 For example, the U.S. Supreme Court has held that positive drug test results may not be used in subsequent criminal cases without the consent of the employee.
 Also, a drug test may be challenged on constitutional grounds if the results are divulged indiscriminately, if the test is conducted in a way that disrespects the subject's privacy rights, or if drug testing is done excessively or otherwise inappropriately.

 At least 16 states have passed laws allowing the medicinal use of marijuana by patients whose physicians recommend it.
 But employers in those states are not required to provide a reasonable accommodation for medical marijuana users.
-In other words, employers are free to ignore an otherwise legitimate, state-issued medical marijuana certification.

 One of the legal reasons for this is that employers may still be held liable for any work-related injuries caused by an employee who tests positive for marijuana use, medical or not.
 Another reason is that certain employers (such as commercial transportation companies) must abide by federal regulations that require drug testing.
 The federal government does not recognize the legitimacy of medical marijuana.